Eptwalabha/template-nokiajam/README.md

     <img src="./assets/doc/color-palettes.png" alt="all the palettes" width="100%"/>
 </p>

-> You need to reload the scene to see the changes.

 ## Set your viewport in `portrait` instead of `landscape`

 By default, this project is setup in `landscape` (ie: 84x48).
 If you want to set your game to `portrait` (ie: 48x84), you need to: